NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 For each UTF encoding there will be a function `CodepointToX` written in C that takes a code point and transforms it to its proper encoding, returning the size of the encoding in bytes.

-During the post I'm using a *big-endian* layout for writing sequential bytes: the most significant byte comes first.
+I'm using a *big-endian* layout for writing sequential bytes: the most significant byte comes first.
 This also includes a big-endian implementation for the `CodepointToX` functions in [UTF-16](#utf-16-and-surrogate-pairs) and [UTF-32](#utf-32-the-naive-approach).
 You can find little-endian implementations in the [repository](github.com).

 The [extra](#bonus-combining-characters) section contains code written in Python.